 Employees get more value through nonmonetary incentives, creating a lower base salary.
 Customers can be charged a higher price as you offer additional emotional benefits.

-Fosters retention for employees and hence lowers cost of training.
-Fosters repeat purchase recommendation and overall loyalty.
+Fosters retention for employees and hence lowers the cost of training.
+Fosters repeat purchase recommendations and overall loyalty.